chang-zhao/zen-do.ru/README.md

 (3) Run wrap.sh to wrap the files in header-&-footer template (static HTML).
 Input dir "/in", output dir "docs".

-(4) **ToDo**: List categories, blogs etc. Static HTML + Javascript should work.
-Maybe GitHub actions to update info on changes.
+(4) **ToDo**: How to automatically list articles in categories, show as blogs etc. I think just static HTML + AJAX should work.
+Maybe GitHub actions would help to minimize data processing by updating info on `git pull` events (e.g. creating lists of files in categories etc.).